 Few things in our van feel as good as jumping onto a clean bed at night (with our sleeping clothes, of course).

-8. More Configurations For Your IG Account
+8. More Configurations for Your IG Account

-Negative Aspects For Convertible Campervan Beds
+Cons of Convertible Campervan Beds

-Where To Put The Bedding?
+Where To Put the Bedding?

 We actually pack our bedding into vacuum-sealed bags and squeeze all the air out so they shrink in volume.

-Sometimes We're Just Lazy & Tired!
+Sometimes, We’re Just Lazy and Tired!

 Less Overall Storage Space

 Though we have ample storage space under our benches, we would have considerably more storage if we had a fixed bed.